Leading a workshop

 In this article, we go through how to lead a workshop successfully.

-Before holding a workshop, you need to create your own workshop.
+Before running the workshop, you need to create it and invite participants

-💡Read about creating a workshop here: Creating a workshop
+💡Read more about workshop creation: Creating a workshop

-2. Give a brief about the workshop to the participants
+2. Brief the workshop topic to the participants

-Explain the main question and goal of the workshop to the participants.
+Brief the problem statement and the goal of the workshop to the participants.
 Participants may also ask questions.

-💡 First time workshop participants can read this: Guide for participating in a workshop
+💡 You can send workshop participants a link to this article: Guide for participating in a workshop

 3. Start your workshop